 What is Mesothelioma?

 Mesothelioma is a rare and aggressive form of cancer found in the mesothelium lining of the lungs, stomach, and heart.
-Mesothelium is a protective lining which covers the internal organs of the human body.
+The mesothelium is a protective lining that covers the internal organs of the human body.
 The function of this layer of cells is to secrete a lubricating fluid that enables the smooth movement of the tissues and the underlying organs.
 Mesothelioma cancer is a type of cancer that affects the lining of the lungs while the abdominal lining and the sac near the heart are rarely affected.

 Malignant Mesothelioma is a type of cancer that most people know of only because law firms representing its victims advertise aggressively on television.
 This cancer starts in a thin layer of protective tissue called the mesothelium that lines several major body cavities and covers most of the body’s internal organs like lungs, stomach, and heart.
 The rarest form of mesothelioma is pericardial mesothelioma, which involves the sac surrounding the heart.